CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 1.5.2.=[02/Bit/Ssec_02]

-1.5.3.sec=Subject to section 1.1, “Seniority of Liens Securing First Lien Obligations,” if a Second Lien Claimholder hereafter acquires a Lien on property to secure a Second Lien Obligation where the property is not also subject to a Lien securing the First Lien Obligations, then such Second Lien Claimholder will give First Lien Agent written notice of such Lien no later than five Business Days after acquiring such Lien.
+1.5.3.sec=Subject to section 1.1, “Seniority of Liens Securing First Lien Obligations,&rdquo; if a Second Lien Claimholder hereafter acquires a Lien on property to secure a Second Lien Obligation where the property is not also subject to a Lien securing the First Lien Obligations, then such Second Lien Claimholder will give First Lien Agent written notice of such Lien no later than five Business Days after acquiring such Lien.
 If First Lien Agent also obtains a Lien on such property or if such Second Lien Claimholder fails to provide such timely notice to First Lien Agent, then such property will be deemed to be Collateral for all purposes hereunder.

 1.5.=[02/Bit/Ssec_03]

 1.6.Ti=PLEDGED COLLATERAL

-1.6.1.sec=If First Lien Agent has any Collateral in its possession or control (such Collateral being the Pledged Collateral), then, subject to section 1.1, “Seniority of Liens Securing First Lien Obligations,” and this section 1.6, First Lien Agent will possess or control the Pledged Collateral as gratuitous bailee and/or gratuitous agent for perfection for the benefit of Second Lien Agent as secured party, so as to satisfy the requirements of sections 8-106(d)(3), 8-301(a)(2), and 9-313(c) of the U.C.C.
-In this section 1.6, “control” has the meaning given that term in sections 8-106 and 9-3 14 of the U.C.C.
+1.6.1.sec=If First Lien Agent has any Collateral in its possession or control (such Collateral being the Pledged Collateral), then, subject to section 1.1, “Seniority of Liens Securing First Lien Obligations,&rdquo; and this section 1.6, First Lien Agent will possess or control the Pledged Collateral as gratuitous bailee and/or gratuitous agent for perfection for the benefit of Second Lien Agent as secured party, so as to satisfy the requirements of sections 8-106(d)(3), 8-301(a)(2), and 9-313(c) of the U.C.C.
+In this section 1.6, “control&rdquo; has the meaning given that term in sections 8-106 and 9-3 14 of the U.C.C.

 1.6.2.sec=First Lien Agent will have no obligation to any First Lien Claimholder or Second Lien Claimholder to ensure that any Pledged Collateral is genuine or owned by any of the Grantors or to preserve rights or benefits of any Person except as expressly set forth in this section 1.6.
 The duties or responsibilities of First Lien Agent under this section 1.6 will be limited solely to possessing or controlling the Pledged Collateral as bailee and/or agent for perfection in accordance with this section 1.6 and delivering the Pledged Collateral upon a Discharge of First Lien Obligations as provided in subsection (d) below.